dsaiontz/CS4641_ML_Project/MidtermReport.md

 # Introduction

-# Final Methodology and Data Set
+# Methodology and Data Set

 Our dataset is comprised currently of 100 images of cars with the fuel dor visible.
 We created this dataset through scraping the internet.